 Multicultural Business Organization (MBO)

-The Multicultural Business Organization was established to support business students from diverse backgrounds in their pursuit of a successful academic career by raising awareness of and accessibility to resources within the university for developing and reaching their professional goals.
+The Multicultural Business Organization supports business students from diverse backgrounds in their pursuit of a successful academic career by raising awareness of and accessibility to resources within the university for developing and reaching their professional goals.
 Additionally, the MBO offers programming to enhance cross-cultural understanding of all Marquette students.

 Operations and Supply Chain Management Association (OSCM)